-15 D.96-12-071, 1996 WL 754712.
+&lt;sup>15 D.96-12-071, 1996 WL 754712.

-16 See First Report and Order, Interconnection and Resale Obligations Pertaining to Commercial Mobile Radio Services, 11 FCC Rcd.
+&lt;sup>16 See First Report and Order, Interconnection and Resale Obligations Pertaining to Commercial Mobile Radio Services, 11 FCC Rcd.
 18,455 (1996), aff'd Cellnet Commun., Inc. v.
 FCC, 149 F.3d 429 (6th Cir.
-1998).
-17 Karambelkar Testimony at 41.
+1998). &lt;sup>17 Karambelkar Testimony at 41.

-18 Testimony of Lucas Duffy on behalf of the Public Advocates Office at the California Public Utilities Commission, April 2, 2021 ("Duffy Testimony") at 45:17-18. - Mandating specific network investment and service quality improvements with accompanying regulatory monitoring, oversight and approval for a period of ten years;22 and - Requiring Verizon to provide any customer (including non-LifeLine) with a free handset to migrate to the Verizon network23 and to provide LifeLine customers with a 5G handset for free.24 These and other recommendations are far beyond anything the Commission has required in any other section 854 proceeding, including the recent Sprint/T-Mobile merger, or in any other decision involving the wireless industry in the past 25 years, and they are entirely unnecessary and inappropriate in this case.
+&lt;sup>18 Testimony of Lucas Duffy on behalf of the Public Advocates Office at the California Public Utilities Commission, April 2, 2021 ("Duffy Testimony") at 45:17-18. &lt;sup>19 Testimony of Dr. Surabhi Karambelkar on behalf of the Public Advocates Offices at the California Public Utilities Commission, April 2, 2021 ("Karambelkar Testimony") at 41:10-13. - Ordering Verizon to provide home internet at prices set by the CPUC (\$15) indefinitely; - Mandating specific network investment and service quality improvements with accompanying regulatory monitoring, oversight and approval for a period of ten years; and - Requiring Verizon to provide any customer (including non-LifeLine) with a free handset to migrate to the Verizon network and to provide LifeLine customers with a 5G handset for free.
+These and other recommendations are far beyond anything the Commission has required in any other section 854 proceeding, including the recent Sprint/T-Mobile merger, or in any other decision involving the wireless industry in the past 25 years, and they are entirely unnecessary and inappropriate in this case.
 The issue before the Commission is straightforward.
 The Transaction will make TracFone a more formidable competitor and strengthen its ability to provide LifeLine service.
 TracFone, under Verizon's ownership, will continue to have the same incentives it has today to compete for value-oriented customers.
 Consumers will continue to have choices, only they will be better choices.
 The Commission should approve the Application expeditiously.
 II.
-THE TRANSACTION WILL BENEFIT CONSUMERS A. The Transaction Will Yield Significant Cost Savings 1.
-The Combined Entity Will Have a Lower Cost Structure [Paul Vasington] Verizon's acquisition of TracFone will reduce TracFone's cost structure.
-This is not in dispute.
-Dr. Selwyn acknowledges that the transaction will eliminate "double marginalization," 22 Duffy Testimony at 44:43-45:12.
+THE TRANSACTION WILL BENEFIT CONSUMERS A. The Transaction Will Yield Significant Cost Savings &lt;sup>21 Testimony of James Ahlstedt on behalf of the Public Advocates Office at the California Public Utilities Commission, April 2, 2021 ("Ahlstedt Testimony") at 31. &lt;sup>22 Duffy Testimony at 44:43-45:12.

-23 Id. at 43:18-44:15.
+&lt;sup>23 Id. at 43:18-44:15.

-24 Ahlstedt Testimony at 31:6-9.
+&lt;sup>24 Ahlstedt Testimony at 31:6-9.